Meet me in another world, space and joy.

 This is your invitation to help shape a collective portrait of Prince's global impact.

 While official archives document Prince's monumental achievements—his songwriting, recordings, and performances—your stories and art capture how Prince touched people's lives around the world.
-As time passes, these memories become irreplaceable historical testimony
+As time passes, these memories become irreplaceable historical testimony.

 Share your Prince